doitsujin/dxvk/README.md

 winecfg
 ```

+Note that this is **not** an error, 64-bit DLLs are indeed supposed to go to the `system32` directory.
+Please refrain from opening issues or pull requests to change that, the instructions are correct as they are.

 Verify that your application uses DXVK instead of wined3d by by enabling the HUD (see notes below).

 In order to remove DXVK from a prefix, remove the DLLs and DLL overrides, and run `wineboot -u` to restore the original DLL files.